 Well, I just wanted to make a comment or two.

-And I know you talked about this some yesterday, but um uh I used to work for a wireless carrier uh for about 25 years.
+And I know you talked about this some yesterday, but I used to work for a wireless carrier for about 25 years.

 I'm retired now.

-But um I worked at the liaison for large government accounts, large business accounts, and also law enforcement.
+But I've worked as a liaison for large government accounts, large business accounts, and also law enforcement.

-Not personally, but requested subpoenas because uh that had to go to legal departments, but many, many cases records were subpoenaed for murder cases for uh uh grafting corruption cases in the government.
+But many, many cases, records were subpoenaed for murder cases, for graphic corruption cases in the government.

-I could go on and on about that, but they uh they got their text messages, and it it was much it was weeks or months past whenever that text misses were were generated.
+I could go on and on about that, but they got their text messages, and it was much, it was weeks or months past whenever that text messages were generated.

 It wasn't a three-day cap like I heard yesterday.

-Well, I I had heard from different sources, and I'm getting mixed messages that there might be records of text that took place, but they may not be the text messages themselves.
+Well, I had heard from different sources, and I'm getting mixed messages, that there might be records of texts that took place, but they may not be the text messages themselves.

 We need the information on what's on those texts.